-The bookstore also offered discounts in the form of price matching on textbooks and instructional materials offered from local brick and mortar bookstores and online retailers Amazon and BN.com.
-If students found a lower price for textbook and instructional materials within seven days of purchasing, the bookstore would've refunded the price difference.
+The bookstore also offered discounts in the form of price matching on textbooks and instructional materials offered from local brick and mortar bookstores and online retailers such as Amazon and BN.com.
+If students found and reported a lower price for the textbook and instructional materials within seven days of purchasing, the bookstore refunded the price difference.
 This program included new retail prices and rental pricing.

-Additionally, the university has instituted initiatives to make textbooks and instructional materials available to students who are experiencing financial hardship.
-There are two options in which students who are experiencing financial hardship can purchase textbooks: The Short Term Advance Program and the FAU Bookstore Line of Credit program.
-A university monetary advance is available to degree-seeking students enrolled at least half-time at FAU for assistance with purchasing textbooks, instructional materials, emergency funds relating to educational expenses and unanticipated living expenses until the disbursement of financial aid.
-The maximum loan amount is \$750 with a non-refundable processing of \$7.50 assessed.
+Additionally, the University instituted initiatives to make textbooks and instructional materials available to students experiencing financial hardship.
+These initiatives include two options: The Short Term Advance program and the FAU Bookstore Line of Credit program.
+The Advance program is available to degree-seeking students enrolled at least half-time at FAU for assistance with purchasing textbooks, instructional materials, emergency funds relating to educational expenses and unanticipated living expenses until the disbursement of financial aid.
+The maximum loan amount is \$750 with a non-refundable processing of \$7.50.

-Financial Aid recipients may receive a \$400 line of credit for textbook purchases from the FAU Bookstore.
+The Line of Credit program is available to Financial Aid recipients who may receive \$400 credit for textbook purchases from the FAU Bookstore.
 The line of credit can be used for online and in-store textbook purchases only.
-The amount of the line of credit used will be posted as a charge to the student's FAU account.
-Students who are eligible to participate in this program will be notified of their eligibility via their FAU email approximately 1 week prior to the start of each semester and may utilize this program through 5 pm Thursday of the semester's drop/add week.
+The amount of the line of credit used is posted as a charge to the student's FAU account.
+Students who are eligible to participate in this program are notified of their eligibility via their FAU email approximately 1 week prior to the start of each semester and may utilize this program through 5pm Thursday of the semester's drop/add week.